ton-community/ton-docs/docs/develop/dapps/asset-processing/README.md

 1. The latest `last_transaction_id` can be obtained using [getAddressInformation](https://toncenter.com/api/v2/#/accounts/get_address_information_getAddressInformation_get)
 2. List of 10 transactions should be loaded via the `getTransactions` method.
 3. Process transactions with not empty source in incoming message and destination equals to account address.
-4. If all of those 10 transactions are unseen, the next 10 transactions should be loaded and steps 2,3,4,5 should be repeated.
+4. The next 10 transactions should be loaded and steps 2,3,4,5 should be repeated until you processed all incoming transactions.

 <Tabs groupId="flow-code-examples">
 <TabItem value="go" label="Golang">